Hunter Zolomon

 Hunter Zolomon, otherwise known as Zoom and the Reverse-Flash, is a supervillain appearing in American comic books published by DC Comics.
-The second character to assume the "Reverse-Flash" mantle, he serves as the archnemesis of Wally West and an enemy of Barry Allen.
+The second character to assume the Reverse-Flash mantle, he serves as the archnemesis of Wally West and an enemy of Barry Allen.

-Zoom appeared in the live-action television series The Flash, portrayed by Teddy Sears.
+In 2009, Zoom was ranked as IGN's 37th-greatest comic book villain of all time.

-In 2009, Zoom was ranked as IGN's 37th Greatest Comic Book Villain of All Time.
+Zoom appeared in the live-action Arrowverse television series The Flash, portrayed by Teddy Sears and voiced by Tony Todd.

 Publication history

 Created by Geoff Johns and Scott Kolins, Hunter Zolomon made his debut in The Flash: Secret Files & Origins #3 in November 2001.
 He first appeared as Zoom in The Flash (vol. 2) #197 in June 2003.